LiamKettle/website/content/project/airbnb-algorithm/index.md

 > **Price.** To determine how attractive the price of a listing is, the algorithm considers a variety of price data, including **how the price compares to similar listings** in the area for the given dates.
 Listings that are priced below other comparable listings—other listings in the area with similar guest capacity and amenities—tend to rank higher in search.

-* Quality includes features such as **listing photos, reviews of the listing, and listing characteristics**
-* Popularity evaluates how guests engage with the listing and how often the listing gets booked
-* Price considers a variety of price data, including how the price compares to similar listings

 Other factors that influence search results:
 * Location